ariddell/tatom/source/working_with_text.rst

   will include these tokens
 - ``tokenizer`` (default unused) use a custom function for tokenizing

+For this example we will use texts by Jane Austen and Charlotte Brontë.
+These texts are available in :ref:`datasets`.

 .. ipython:: python

     filenames = ['data/austen-brontë/Austen_Emma.txt',